titipata/paper-reviewer-matcher/README.md

-# Paper-Reviewer matcher
+# Paper-Reviewer Matcher

 (work in progress)

-Package for Paper-Reviewer matching which available at http://pr.scienceofscience.org/ (implementation based on this [article](http://www.cis.upenn.edu/~cjtaylor/PUBLICATIONS/pdfs/TaylorTR08.pdf)).
+Package for Paper-Reviewer matching algorithm based on topic modeling.
+Algorithm is available to use easily at http://pr.scienceofscience.org/ (implementation based on this [article](http://www.cis.upenn.edu/~cjtaylor/PUBLICATIONS/pdfs/TaylorTR08.pdf)).
 This package solves problem of assigning paper to reviewers with constrains by solving linear programming problem.
 We minimize global distance between papers and reviewers in topic space (e.g. topic can be Principal component,